 NURS 775.
 Clinical Scholarship and Population-Based Outcomes for Advanced Practice Nurses.
-3hrs.

 Building upon statistics and research methods, this course emphasizes techniques for appraisal of the literature and other data information sources, use of data sets, biostatistics and epidemiological information to answer clinical research questions.
 Emphasis is placed on evaluation of new practice models and clinical research projects useful in the advanced practice nursing role promoting health and preventing illness in populations and aggregates.
-Includes 45 hours of field experience to be arranged based on individual student need and objectives.